Bernie Massey

-Bernie Massey (born 12 August 1939) is a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1960s.
+Bernard Dean Massey (12 August 1939 – 19 June 2023) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1960s.

 Massey played mostly as a fullback and starred in Melbourne's 1964 premiership side, keeping Collingwood full-forward Ian Graham goalless in the Grand Final.
 His last VFL season was in 1967 and he went on to become the captain-coach of Eltham Football Club.
+He holds the record for the most games played for Melbourne without scoring a goal.

+Bernie Massey died on the Gold Coast on 19 June 2023, at the age of 83.
+His funeral was held in Tweed Heads on 27 June 2023.